Smith & Wesson Model 625

 The Smith & Wesson Model 625, is a six-round, double-action revolver chambered for the .45 ACP using moon clips.
 The Model 625 is an improved stainless steel version Smith & Wesson Model 22 and a direct descendant of the Smith & Wesson M1917 revolver first issued during World War I.

 Design

-Based on S&W's stainless steel N frame (large) revolver, the Model 625 was introduced as the .45 CAL MODEL OF 1988, in 1988 as a limited edition model intended as an International Practical Shooting Confederation (IPSC) commemorative.
-It was equipped with a 5-inch (127 mm) barrel with a full-length underlug.
-The regular production model of the Model 625 was introduced in 1989. it was also made with 3-inch and 4-inch barrels.
-Standard offerings now only include the 4-inch and 5-inch barrel.
+Based on Smith & Wesson's stainless steel N frame (large) revolver, the Model 625 was introduced as the .45 cal Model of 1988.
+It was equipped with a five-inch barrel with a full-length underlug.
+The regular production model of the Model 625 was introduced in 1989. it was also made with three-inch and four-inch barrels.
+Standard offerings now only include the four-inch and five-inch barrel.